Google Code for Remarketing Tag - Bloom

 - Applicants must hold a CEGEP diploma (DCS, DEC or equivalent) OR

-- Applicants who do not have the normal academic background for admission but are 21 years of age and older may be admitted as mature students OR
+- Applicants who do not have the normal academic background for admission but are 21 years of age and older may be admitted as mature students

-- Applicants between 18 and 21 years of age who do not have a CEGEP diploma but have at least a high school leaving certificate may be accepted into a qualifying program (a copy of the certificate must be provided).
+- Applicants between 18 and 21 years of age who do not have a CEGEP diploma but have at least a high school leaving certificate may be accepted into a qualifying program

 Students who have been admitted to online programs will be subject to deregulated fees if they are studying with a residence address outside the province, as the government does not fund the University for credit activities that are followed outside Quebec.
 All students will have to self-declare their location of study each term in Minerva.
 Consult the student accounts website – Online Programs page for more information.